 Search ImagingPixel for Images by Camera or Lens

-Pentax Espio AF Zoom 35mm AF Film Camera
+Pentax Espio AF Zoom Film Camera Review

 Film Camera Review: Pentax Espio AF

-Film Camera Review: A chic and compact autofocus 35mm film camera with a 35~70mm zoom lens, simple, fun, and easy to use.
+The Pentax Espio AF Zoom is a chic and compact autofocus 35mm film camera with a 35~70mm zoom lens, simple, fun, and easy to use.

 A short zoom, with a focal range of 35-70mm, is considered the 'standard' and is a very popular choice as a kit lens with camera manufacturers.
 The lens is not only available for SLR cameras but is often fitted to a compact for the same versatility it offers.
 The Pentax Espio AF Zoom (also called the IQZoom 70XL), introduced in 1991, is one such camera.
 The camera uses a 35-70mm F4.3~8 of 8-elements in 7-groups construction with a minimum focus of 0.6 meters.